nelsonjchen/op-replay-clipper/README.md

 4. Change folders to `cd op-replay-clipper`
 5. Continue to [Steps](#steps).

+#### 🔨 DIY (Misc, I already have Docker, I already run Docker on Linux, I have my own setup, Advanced)

+If you are knowledgeable about Docker, Linux, Docker-Compose and whatnot, I'm sure you can figure it out.
+Just clone this repo down and go through the [Steps](#steps).

+You may need to `chmod` the `shared` folder to be writable by the internal Docker user of the image.
+Just do `777`, it's all temporary anyway.

 #### 🌊 DigitalOcean Droplet/VPS

 DigitalOcean calls their servers Droplets.
 The guide will use the term Droplet for simplicity.